gfelber-tgm/DemonSeed/README.md

 ### <a name="notes"></a>!
 Important side-notes !

 I did my DemonSeed assembly without flux.
 Also I broke my Pogo-jig PCB Traces and hardwired the pins to the pogos with cables.
 Also I used the in the box USB port, but removed the plastic part under the contacts.
 Furthermore I used the Debian Buster OS for all Programming related tasks.
 At last i want to note that this is expanding the original [setup]( https://o.mg.lol/setup/OMGDemonSeedEDU/) with personal experiences and tips on Troubleshooting and Problem solving.
 At the start of each section the original Video is linked.
+At last i did my software installer code tests with a Kali linux guest vm through Virtual Box (Virtual Box USB drivers are needed).

 ### <a name="pogo"></a>Pogo-jig